Just Move to Lisbon

 Start building

 Ship something in your first week.
-Builders attract builders.
+Momentum attracts the right people.

 Your First 30 Days in Lisbon